ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/archiving.rst

 * Measurement sets: all continuum measurement sets are included as individual files, along with all spectral measurement sets if requested.
 These will be tarred for access through CASDA.
-The pipeline metadata directory will be copied into the measurement set, where it will appear as a directory called ASKAP_METADATA.
+The pipeline metadata directory (see :doc:`pipelineUsage`) will be copied into the measurement set, where it will appear as a directory called **ASKAP_METADATA**.
+Note that since this is a directory of text files, rather than a table, it will not be programmatically accessible in the same way as other MS tables.
+It is simply provided as a way of co-locating the metadata information with the rest of the MS, to ensure that a CASDA user can acquire information such as the beam footprint at the same time as the MS.
 * Catalogues: all Selavy catalogues created for the final mosaics, in VOTable/XML format, along with any catalogues used for the continuum subtraction (if the components method is used).